THE 2020 PENINSULAR WAR SPAIN CAMPAIGN TOUR

 We then travel to the distinguished old City of Salamanca, our central 5 star hotel for two nights, surrounded by the majesty of ancient religious buildings.
 A gentle walking tour takes in the Roman bridge, the forts, Cathedrals and the magnificent Plaza Mayor, before dining at our central 5-star hotel.

 Tuesday 12th May: Battle of Salmanca, Alba de Tormes, Garci Hernandez

-The Battle that changed French perceptions of Wellington.
-His sudden seizing of the initiative led to comparisons with Marlborough, and we study this remarkable landscape in the depth it truly deserves.
-We follow in the steps of the French who escaped across the Alba de Tormes, and the legendary rearguard rout at Garci Hernandez, then dine out in the Plaza Mayor.
+The Battle that permanently changed French perceptions of Wellington; his sudden seiziure of the initiative led to comparisons with Marlborough.
+We study this remarkable landscape in the depth it truly deserves.
+We follow in the steps of the French who escaped across the Alba de Tormes, and the legendary rearguard rout at Garci Hernandez.
+We dine out in the Plaza Mayor.